Many organizations use succession planning as a means to develop and promote employees from within.

 3. Leadership Development

-In addition to learning how to manage people, the employee will also need leadership development.
+And in addition to learning how to manage people, the employee will also need leadership development.

 Their new role means they will be overseeing the performance of other employees.